shadybraden/loggifly/README.md

       ntfy_priority: 5
       ntfy_topic: security
       keywords:
-        - Username or password is incorrect
-        - regex: incorrect
+        - regex: (username|password).*incorrect   # you can use regex expressions.
-        - username
-        - password
+        - login
       keywords_with_attachment:                   # send a file with the last log lines.
 You can set the number of lines.
 See 'settings' section.
         - regex: ^\[[^\]]+\]\[[^\]]+\]\[(ERROR)\] # catches all lines with Log level set to ERROR at the beginning (after the timestamp)

-    audiobookshelf:           # if you don't need all the extra settings from ntfy or an attachment you can directly list your keywords here
+    audiobookshelf:           # if you don't need all the extra settings from ntfy or an attachment you can directly list your keywords
       - failed login
       - requested download
       - downloaded item